-A Vajrasattva statue is the sambhogakaya embodiment used by Vajradhara Buddha.
+The Vajrasattva image is the sambhogakaya embodiment used by Vajradhara Buddha.
 Therefore, the true nature of Vajrasattva might be difficult to conceptualize at first because of this esoteric description.
-If you could visualize a “body of bliss” or a “subtle body of limitless form” then you could see the true form of Vajrasattva.
+If you could visualize a “body of bliss” or a “subtle body of limitless form” then you could see the real image of Vajrasattva.
 Perhaps this may look like a rainbow to an unenlightened sentient being?

 In the Pali Canon the Buddha taught his disciples that whoever sees the Dharma, sees him.
 Therefore, using the human body to represent Buddhist values has become redundant for advanced practitioners.

 Gautama Buddha – “Whoever sees the Dharma sees Me.”